This course is for those working mainly with children up to secondary school age, in or for the church on a paid or voluntary basis. It covers:

 This unit introduces students to some of the key doctrines and theological themes of the Christian faith.
 It will enable students to start to critique and evaluate these doctrines and framework, and relate them to the context and culture of children and their mission and ministry practice.

-Unit 7 Introduction to mission to and with children
+Introduction to mission to and with children (20 credits)

 This unit introduces students to biblical, historical and contemporary concepts of mission, and relates it to their practice amongst children.

-“These last two years many things in my life have been flipped upside down.
-But one true constant has been Cliff; the lecturers, worships and my fellow students have been a bigger support than you will ever know.
-I wish to thank you as an organisation for that and for the incredibly hard work you do to make our stays and weeks as great as possible.”
+‘Over these last two years many things in my life have been flipped upside down.
+But one true constant has been Cliff; the lecturers, worship and my fellow students have been a bigger support than you will ever know.
+I wish to thank you as an organisation for that and for the incredibly hard work you do to make our stays and weeks as great as possible.’

 Students completing this course could be employed by churches in a voluntary or paid capacity to work as part of their children’s mission and ministry team.
 Students’ natural affinity with children and creative communication methods will have been enhanced with Biblical and theological understanding, and this will give them the confidence to lead sessions as part of the church’s worship and teaching, for events and holiday clubs, or in local primary schools.